Wednesday, October 25, 2017

 Maxmen’s discussion of Ardi (Ardipithecus ramidus) was especially enlightening.
 At one point, Maxmen notes that “the analysis took 15 years and 47 researchers to paint a full picture of…and her surroundings” (184).
 This point indicates the intricacies and painstaking efforts of thorough research.

 After reading Maxmen’s article, what was one point concerning the various species discovered that caught your attention?
-Why was that point or passage notable to you?
+Why was that point or passage important to you?
 Please provide a page number citation.